cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

 Work on the same copy of this table you made earlier, and enter in the data for your optimized design with a 20ns critical path delay constraint.
 Then iteratively reduce the timing constraint until your design no longer meets timing, updating the table as you go along.
+You should enter at least four rows into the table, but you can enter more if you need to.

 !!! note "Lab Report Task 6: Save Optimized Analysis Data Table"